Architecture of New York City: Concentrations of buildings

 New York has two main concentrations of high-rise buildings: Midtown Manhattan and Lower Manhattan, each with its own uniquely recognizable skyline.
 Midtown Manhattan, the largest central business district in the world, is home to such notable buildings as the Empire State Building, the Chrysler Building, and Citigroup Center, as well as the Rockefeller Center complex.
-Lower Manhattan comprises the third largest central business district in the United States (after Midtown and Chicago's Loop).
+Lower Manhattan comprises the third largest central business district in the United States (after Midtown and the Chicago Loop).
 Lower Manhattan was characterized by the omnipresence of the Twin Towers of the World Trade Center from its completion in 1973 until its destruction in the September 11 attacks in 2001.

 In the first decade of the 21st century, Lower Manhattan saw reconstruction, which included One World Trade Center within the new World Trade Center complex.
 The Downtown skyline received new designs from such architects as Santiago Calatrava and Frank Gehry.
 In 2010, a 749 ft, 43-story tower named 200 West Street was built for Goldman Sachs across the street from the World Trade Center site.

 New York City has a long history of tall buildings.
 It has been home to 10 buildings that have held the world's tallest fully habitable building title at some point in history, although half have since been demolished.
 The first building to bring the world's tallest title to New York was the New York World Building, in 1890.
 Later, New York City was home to the world's tallest building for 75 continuous years, starting with the Park Row Building in 1899 and ending with One World Trade Center upon completion of the Sears Tower in 1974.
 The 1899 Park Row Building, one of the world's earliest skyscrapers, is still standing.

 The high-rise buildings of Brooklyn constitute a third, much smaller skyline.
 Downtown Brooklyn is also experiencing an extensive building boom, with new high rise luxury residential towers, commercial space and a new arena in the planning stages.
 The building boom in Brooklyn has had a great deal of opposition from local civic and environmental groups which contend that Brooklyn needs to maintain its human scale.
-The borough of Queens has also been developing its own skyline in recent years with One Court Square (formerly the Citigroup Building, currently the tallest building in NYC outside Manhattan), and the Queens West development of several residential towers along the East River waterfront.
+The borough of Queens has also been developing its own skyline in recent years with One Court Square (the tallest building in the city outside Manhattan), and the Queens West development of several residential towers along the East River waterfront.

 The 1916 Zoning Resolution required setback in new buildings, and restricted towers to a percentage of the lot size, to allow sunlight to reach the streets below.